 - stuffy or runny nose and sore throat

-Tell your doctor if you have any side effect that bothers you or that does not go away.
+Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of Dysport.
-For more information, ask your doctor or pharmacist.
+For more information, ask your healthcare provider or pharmacist.

-Tell your doctor if you have dry eye or changes in vision following use of Dysport.
+Tell your healthcare provider if you have dry eye or changes in vision following use of Dysport.